hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 When modelling AU Core extension profiles, the [AU Core resource profile approach](general-guidance.html#resource-profile-approach) is followed.

+AU Core does not prohibit extensions or constrain them to 0..0, and downstream IGs can introduce additional extension requirements as needed for their use case.

 #### Search Parameter Approach
 AU Core does not define any new search parameters.
 All search parameters included in AU Core are defined in the [FHIR Search Parameter Registry](https://hl7.org/fhir/R4/searchparameter-registry.html) or [AU Base](http://build.fhir.org/ig/hl7au/au-fhir-base/search-parameters.html).